marcus-grant/notes/machine-learning.md

 Clustering is a method of **unsupervised learning** and a common technique for [statistical][-stats] data analysis used in many fields.

+## Confusion Matrix

+A [confusion matrix][-confusion] is a table or matrix that allows analysis of the accuracy of an ML algorithm in more nuanced ways than simply scoring overall accuracy as a single ratio.
+The table lays out on each axis all possible classifications of the data.
+Then *usually* the horizontal axis represents the predicted values and the vertical axis represents the actual values.
+Then each cell represents the frequency of the predicted values against their actual values as given by the data.

 ## References

 ### Web Links